santarl/VitaOxiPad/README.md

 - [santarl](https://github.com/santarl) for advice and help with accelerometer, gyroscope and also adding DualShock 4 digitizer emulation;
 - [gl33ntwine](https://github.com/v-atamanenko) for creating [the awesome article](https://gl33ntwine.com/posts/develop-for-vita) for those new to development for the PS Vita;
 - [CasualX](https://github.com/CasualX) for [ViGEm client in Rust](https://github.com/CasualX/vigem-client).

-## Why Oxi?

-Now there are many projects with the name VitaPad.
-It's very confusing.

-Oxi - oxidation, the process that causes **rust**ing.